JohannesBroens/Automatic-Satelitte-Island-Discovery/README.md

   - Island data

 ## Source code
 The source code is located in the `src` folder.
-The source code consists of 2 files:
+The source code consists of 2 files and 1 folder:
 - `UNet.py`: The UNet model used for the project.
 - `preds_analysis.ipynb`: The notebook used for analysing the predictions.
+- `mosaic_creation_testing`: The folder containing the code used for making mosaics from non-orth-rectified tiles (`.py` and `.ipynb`).
+These mosaics where not used in the project, as the orth-rectified satellite images where used instead.

 ## Output
 The output is located in the `output` folder.
 The output consists of 4 different types of data: